Have a Question?

 For Rising 8-12 Graders

-The Stevenson Summer Writers' Workshop invites rising 8-12 graders to spend one week on our beautiful Greenspring Campus exploring fiction, poetry, and creative nonfiction through small group writing workshops with Stevenson University’s creative writing faculty.
+We invite rising 8-12 graders to spend one week exploring fiction, poetry, and creative nonfiction through small group writing workshops, working directly with Stevenson University’s creative writing faculty.

 Students will attend a multi-genre morning workshop, then will select two specialized afternoon workshops on writing topics of their choice such as flash fiction, character development, screen-writing, interactive digital narratives, or fantasy.
-Students will present their work publicly at a reading for family and friends at the conclusion of the Summer Writers' Workshop and will help design an online literary journal of selected writings from camp (optional publication of work).
-Students will also be visited by guest writers and artists daily.
+Students will present their work publicly at the conclusion of the Summer Writers' Workshop via an online literary journal that they will work together to design and edit.
+(Publication of students' work is optional.)
+Students will also be visited by guest writers and artists.

-Tuition: Tuition covers workshops, a journal, all supplies for daily activities (printshop/book-making), and snacks.
-Students should bring a bag lunch.
+Tuition: Tuition covers workshops, a keepsake, and all supplies for daily activities (digital tools and subscriptions).

 Sibling Discount: 1/3 off second child.